juju4/security-recon-survey-docs/project/project_survey.md

 * Business workflows, data workflows, risk level
 * Identified risks, threats, how to detect and respond to them
 * Privilege Separation, Sandboxing
-* Dependencies list (library, softwares) and more detailed used of any cryptographic/authentication libraries and functions
+* Dependencies list (library, software) and more detailed used of any cryptographic/authentication libraries and functions
 * Which programming languages are used? are components sandboxed?
 * automated report of configuration, users/roles, login/privileged activities
 * [Security Scorecards, OSSF](https://github.com/ossf/scorecard), [Are Canaries Secure?
 Mar 2020](https://blog.thinkst.com/2020/03/are-canaries-secure.html), [How we’re helping to reshape the software supply chain ecosystem securely, Jan 2021](https://cloud.google.com/blog/products/identity-security/how-were-helping-reshape-software-supply-chain-ecosystem-securely), [Supply chain attack prevention: 3 things to do now, Jan 2021](https://expel.io/blog/supply-chain-attack-prevention-3-things-to-do-now/), [I'm hoping that SBOM ends up like a binary transparency log of hashes of all inputs to a resulting reproducibly-built binary, but I'm preparing myself for it to be a manifest of package names and versions...
 May 2021](https://twitter.com/dinodaizovi/status/1392642264535506944), [ sigstoreA non-profit, public good software signing & transparency service](https://sigstore.dev), [Security/Binary Transparency - Mozilla](https://wiki.mozilla.org/Security/Binary_Transparency)